Green energy needs milestones to grow -EU Commission

-BRUSSELS (Reuters) - Europe must agree on 2030 goals as soon as possible to spur investment in renewable energy, or green power growth will fizzle after 2020, the European Commission said on Wednesday in its latest strategy statement.
+BRUSSELS, June 6 (Reuters) - Europe must agree 2030 milestones as soon as possible to spur investment in renewable energy, or green power growth will fizzle once firm policy runs out in 2020, the European Commission said on Wednesday in its latest strategy statement.

-Many in the renewable energy sector agree on the need for strong guidance, and they want legally binding targets.
-But some of the EU's 27 member states strongly oppose new legal goals for renewables and would prefer non-binding milestones or nothing at all.
+Many in the renewable energy sector agree there is a need for strong guidance, but they want binding targets, rather than vague aims.
+At the other extreme, some of the 27 member states are strongly opposed to legal goals for renewables.

-The EU so far has a firm target to increase the share of renewables in the energy mix to 20 percent by 2020, which analysts and industry say it should meet and could exceed.
+The European Union currently has a firm target to increase the share of renewable energy in the mix to 20 percent, which analysts and industry say it should meet and could exceed.

 "We should continue to develop renewable energy and promote innovative solutions.
-We have to do it in a cost-efficient way," Energy Commissioner Guenther Oettinger said in the statement.
+We have to do it in a cost-efficient way," Energy Commissioner Guenther Oettinger said in a statement.

 "This means producing wind and solar power where it makes economic sense and trading it within Europe, as we do for other products and services."

-Looking beyond 2020, Oettinger has said he wants agreement on new policy before the end of the current Commission, whose mandate expires in 2014.
+Looking beyond 2020, Oettinger has said he wants agreement on a new policy regime before the end of the current Commission, whose mandate expires in 2014.

 The renewables communication only lays out scenarios for how to move on from the 20 percent renewables binding goal, which is one of a set of three green energy targets to be achieved by 2020.
-The other targets are for a 20 percent reduction in carbon emissions and a non-binding 20 percent cut in energy consumption compared with projected levels.
+The others are for a 20 percent cut in carbon emissions and a non-binding 20 percent cut in consumption compared with projected levels.

 "Without a suitable framework (after 2020) renewable energy growth will slump," the Commission said in a statement.

-Options include new goals for cuts in emissions, but no goals for renewable energy, which would leave the EU Emissions Trading Scheme (ETS) as the main instrument to cut carbon emissions and encourage renewable energy.
+Options include new goals for emissions cuts, but no goals for renewable energy, which would leave the Emissions Trading Scheme (ETS) as the main instrument to cut carbon emissions and encourage renewable energy.

-Britain, for instance, has said the emphasis should be on the carbon goal and that a renewable target might put other low-carbon generation, such as nuclear or even natural gas, at a disadvantage.
+Britain, for instance, has said the emphasis should be on the carbon goal and that a renewable target might disadvantage other low carbon generation, such as nuclear, or even natural gas.

-Many in the renewable industry say the collapse of the ETS to less than 7 euros - far below the 20 to 50 euros analysts have said is necessary to encourage low-carbon investment - demonstrates the need for a renewables target.
+Many in the renewable industry say the collapse of the ETS to less than 7 euros, far below the 20-50 euros analysts have said is necessary to encourage low carbon investment, also demonstrates the need for a renewable target.